 Swapping and sharing Gathering chestnuts, sharing surplus citrus fruits and fig cuttings, pruning fruit trees at Varuna (the Writers’ House), Mt Tomah and Katoomba Organic Community Gardens, holding preserving workshops, promoting swaps and trade in local fruit and nuts through our food co-operative, the foragers' network on facebook, swap tables at local permaculture and transition town events, and even dedicated swap meets.
 Most recently Kris organised an open day of food forests in the mid mountains.

-These are all the kinds of activities organised and promoted through the Blue Mountains Fruit and Nut Tree Network.
+These are all the kinds of activities organised and promoted through the Blue Mountains Fruit and Nut Tree N

 The Fruit and Nut Tree Network is Slow Food Blue Mountains initiative